nhthn/venn7/README.md

 ### Boolean operations on Bezier curves

 We need to produce path data for the 127 regions of the Venn diagram by performing Boolean operations on the Bezier curves.
 I couldn't find any well-supported Python library that does this.
 I experimented with CGAL, but ran into mysterious "precondition errors" that I couldn't resolve.

-Paper.js's built-in Boolean operations seemed to work OK.
+Paper.js's built-in Boolean operations seemed to work OK, although sometimes they produce artifacts.
 I invoke Paper.js using Node as a subprocess.
+In this case, I'm purely running Paper.js offline, not using it in the Web app.

+### Sound design of Shepard tones

+I used SuperCollider, an audio synthesis language, to make some Shepard tone patches for the app.
+Each Venn diagram is associated with a different patch and color scheme, only for the reason of making the app less bland.
+These choices are artistic and not reflective of any mathematical properties of the diagrams.

+Each patch is a single-octave SynthDef which is instantiated in nine different octaves on the language side.
+Each octave is multiplied by a gain factor `exp(-((p - c) / (12 * s))^2)`, where `p` is the synth's pitch, `c` is a fixed "center" pitch, and `s` is a spread factor that controls the width of the bell curve. `s` has to be tuned to ensure the Shepard tone illusion works and creates a seamless scale.

+Due to the octaves, Shepard tones seem to require a really huge, orchestral-sounding patches.

+Some comments on individual patches:

+- Pads: standard detuned subtractive synths with super long reverb.
+- Bells: modal/additive synthesis using a stiff string physical model.
+See my blog post on modal synthesis for info in this.

 ### Web app

-I went with SVG.js rather than canvas (e.g. p5.js or Paper.js) due to an educated guess on performance implications that I have yet to verify.
-SVG natively supports mouse events on Bezier paths.
-In canvas, libraries have to provide their own functionality to determine whether the mouse is inside or outside a path.
-Plus, I can easily export the figures as SVG.

 The app is plain old vanilla JavaScript runnable in a local filesystem, and the sole dependencies are SVG.js and Tone.js (both of which I have vendored).